How to Install Jellyfin Media Server on Ubuntu Linux

 Remove Jellyfin Media Server

 If you no longer require Jellyfin, you can easily remove it from your system.
-Use the following command to remove the software:
+Simply use the following command to remove the software:

-Next, remove the Jellyfin repository from your system so you don’t accidentally reinstall it in the future:
+Next, remove the Jellyfin repository from your system so you don’t accidentally reinstall it in the future.
+Delete whichever list file you originally added (the following commands safely remove both possibilities):

 And that’s it.
 You have successfully removed Jellyfin from your system.